Peer Specialist for Youth

 • Jenny Serrano, MPA

 Jenny Serrano is a Children’s Services Administrator III (Program Director) for the County of Los Angeles’ Department of Children and Family Services (DCFS), Youth Development Services Division.
-Prior to her move to DCFS in 2010, she served as the Special Assistant to Deputy Chief Executive Officer Miguel Santana in the County’s Chief Executive Office.
-In that capacity, Jenny assisted with program development, policy analysis, made recommendations to Department Heads and the County Board of Supervisors and oversaw all County social services programs that came about as a result of the American Recovery and Reinvestment Act (a $2-billion-dollar portfolio).
+She began her career at DCFS in 2010 after serving as the Special Assistant to Deputy Chief Executive Officer Miguel Santana in the County’s Chief Executive Office.
+In this role, Jenny assisted with program development, policy analysis, and made recommendations to County leadership while overseeing a $2-billion-dollar portfolio created through the American Recovery and Reinvestment Act.

 Jenny holds a Bachelor of Science and Master of Public Administration degree from California State University, Northridge.
-She is celebrating her 16th year as an Associate Professor of Political Science at Pierce College.
-She served on the Board of Directors at Peace4Kids, a nonprofit serving foster youth in South Los Angeles from 2011-2017 and remains active as a volunteer and consultant.
+She is also an Associate Professor of Political Science at Pierce College, where she has taught for 16 years.
+Jenny has also served on the Board of Directors for Peace4Kids, a nonprofit organization supporting foster youth in South Los Angeles, and remains involved as a volunteer and consultant.

-Jenny was 13 years old when she went into foster care, and 18 when she exited.
-During that time, she attended 6 high schools and lived in 6 foster homes.
-She went on to become the caregiver for her younger brother when she was 19 and he was 15.
-Today, Jenny has a family of her own with her children – Nyah, age 22 and Asher, age 15 and enjoys reading, road trips and concerts.
+Jenny entered foster care at 13 years old and aged out at 18, attending 6 high schools and living in 6 different foster homes.
+At 19, she became a caregiver for her younger brother.
+Today, Jenny has a family of her own with her children, Nyah (22) and Asher (15), and enjoys reading, road trips, and concerts.

 Zaid Gayle